jeffreytse/zsh-vi-mode/README.md

 Custom Escape Key
 --------

-Also, you can use the below options to custom the escape key which could better match your flavor, such as `jj` or `jk` and so on.
+You can use below options to custom the escape key which could better match your flavor, such as `jj` or `jk` and so on.

 - `ZVM_VI_ESCAPE_BINDKEY`: The vi escape key in all modes (default is `^[` => `ESC`)